PyMVPA/PyMVPA/doc/source/misc.rst

   >>> from mvpa import cfg

 By default the config manager reads settings from two config files (if any of them exists).
-The first is a file named `.pymvpa.cfg` and located in the user's home directory.
-The second is `pymvpa.cfg` in the current directory.
+The first is a file named `.pymvpa2.cfg` and located in the user's home directory.
+The second is `pymvpa2.cfg` in the current directory.
 Please note, that settings found in the second file override the ones in the first.